 This may not be an effective long-term remedy

 However, this study has some limitations.
-The patients self-diagnosed as having PTSD.
+The patients self-diagnosed themselves as having PTSD.
 In addition, there was no placebo group, and the beneficial effects were not felt over time.
 “It may not be an effective long-term remedy because the basic symptoms have been maintained over time and the dose used for anxiety has increased over time, which is indicative of the development of tolerance,” the researchers say in the paper note.

 “It appears that cannabis temporarily masks symptoms, acting as a band-aid, but once the period of intoxication is over, symptoms can reappear,” says Carrie Cutler, who led the study.
 We need more research on the effects of the plant as a whole because that’s what people smoke, not just synthetic cannabinoids.
 It’s difficult to create a good placebo control group with the whole plant, but we have to do it,” she says.